Summer Camp FAQs

 needs please send an afternoon snack.

-• Our program does not permit campers to play (unapproved) video games or chew gum during program hours.
+- Our program does not permit campers to play (unapproved) video games.